 The Confederate victory at the Battle of Fort Wagner did not curb Gillmore’s quest to subdue the Rebel stronghold and subsequently capture Charleston.
 Following eight more weeks of Union shelling the Confederates abandoned the battery on September 6, 1863, leaving Morris Island to the Yankees.
 The capture of Fort Wagner and Morris Island enabled Union artillerists to bombard Fort Sumter and Charleston in the fall of 1863.

 Despite reducing Fort Sumter to a pile of rubble, Gillmore never succeeded in re-occupying the stronghold.
-Likewise, the City of Charleston withstood the Federal shelling for more than a year, despite significant damage, and did not surrender until February.
-18, 1865 faced with Major General William T. Sherman’s advance through Georgia and South Carolina.
+Likewise, the City of Charleston withstood the federal shelling for more than a year, despite significant damage, and did not surrender until February.
+18, 1865 when faced with Major General William T. Sherman’s advance through Georgia and South Carolina.
 Although Gillmore’s bombardment of Charleston failed to subdue the city, it earned him the dubious distinction of being one of the first military commanders to inflict artillery fire on civilians.

 Bermuda Hundred Campaign

 On April 4, 1864, Army Chief-of-Staff Henry W. Halleck wrote to Gillmore informing him that “Lieutenant-General Grant directs that you move, with all possible dispatch, so much of your forces as in your judgment can be safely spared from the Department of the South to Fort Monroe, Va., and report to Major General B. F. Butler . . . ”